icpc/na-rocky-mountain-web/docs/mines/index.md

 ## FOOD

 You may bring your own food/beverages/snacks if you wish.
-Please note there is no food allowed in the computer labs/working area.
+Please note there is no food allowed in the computer labs.

 If you have special dietary needs, please let us know.
 We will do our best to meet these requests and will let you know what to expect.
 We already have vegetarian options planned.